sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 #### USB OTG RNDIS

 We set this function as the default function of USB-OTG port, with this we can see there is a usb RNDIS divice in the device manager and we can login to AXera-Pi by SSH with ip `192.168.233.1` if connecting computer with AXera-Pi via its USB-OTG port.
-[Click me](#rndis) to know how to login with RNDIS.
+[Click me](#rndis) to know how to login with RNDIS by ssh.

 ![ssh-usb](./../../../zh/maixIII/assets/ssh-usb.jpg)